-In order for a doctor to diagnose you with epilepsy they will need to take a detailed description of the types of seizures you have been having.
-As mentioned in this article, you will have needed to have had more than one seizure to be diagnosed.
+In order for a doctor to diagnose you with epilepsy, they will need to take a detailed description of the types of seizures you have been having.
+As we have already mentioned, you will usually need to have had multiple seizures before you get a diagnosis.

-It may be that your doctor refers you to a neurologist – a specialist in medical conditions which affect the brain and nerves.
-This specialist may also suggest having an electroencephalogram (EEG) or a brain scan to look for any problem in your brain.
+Your doctor may refer you to a neurologist – a specialist in medical conditions which affect the brain and nerves.
+This specialist may also suggest having an electroencephalogram (EEG) or a brain scan to look for any problems in your brain.

-An EEG is used to check for unusual electrical activity in the brain which can occur in people with epilepsy.
-A brain scan will spot problem in your brain that can cause the condition, such as an unusual growth, damage to the brain or scarring.
+An EEG can check for unusual electrical activity in the brain, which can be an indicator of epilepsy.
+A brain scan will spot problems in your brain that can cause the condition, such as an unusual growth, damage to the brain or scarring.

-If these tests don’t show anything, it’s still possible that you have epilepsy, and you may be diagnosed just based on your symptoms.
+However, even if these tests don’t show anything, it’s still possible that you have epilepsy.
+You may receive a diagnosis based solely on your symptoms.

-Though there is no cure for epilepsy, there are a range of anti-epileptic drugs (AEDs) that can help sufferers manage the condition.
-They alter the balance of chemicals in the brain responsible for carrying electrical impulses, which can prevent seizures.
+Though there is currently no cure, there are a range of anti-epileptic drugs (AEDs) that can help sufferers manage their condition.
+These alter the balance of chemicals responsible for carrying electrical impulses in the brain, in order to prevent seizures.
 There is a degree of trial and error involved in determining which type of AED is best for each person, and in what dose.

-Another type of treatment is known as vagus nerve stimulation (VNS).
-This involves a small electrical device being placed under the skin of your chest.
+Vagus nerve stimulation (VNS) is another type of treatment.
+This involves placing a small electrical device under the skin of your chest.
 This device is attached to a wire which connects to a nerve in your back called the vagus nerve.
 Electricity is then sent along the wire to the nerve.
-It is thought that VNS can help control seizures by changing the electrical signals in the brain.
+It is thought that VNS can help control and reduce seizures by changing the electrical signals in the brain.

-A second procedure is known as deep brain stimulation (DBS).
+If other treatment is not effective at managing your epilepsy, you could be a candidate for deep brain stimulation (DBS).
 This is similar to VNS, however the device placed in the chest is connected to wires which go directly to the brain.
-Bursts of electricity sent along these wires can help prevent seizures by changing the electrical signals in the brain.
+Electrical impulses sent along these wires can help prevent seizures by changing the electrical signals in the brain.

-In very extreme cases, neurosurgeons can remove part of the brain to try and relieve epileptic symptoms.
+In extreme cases, neurosurgeons can remove part of the brain to try and relieve epileptic symptoms.